Luligu/node-storage-manager/README.md

 Create an instance of NodeStorageManager to manage your storage instances.

 ```
-import { NodeStorageManager } from './path/to/nodeStorage';
+import { NodeStorageManager } from 'node-storage-manager';
 ```

 ```